The Sunshine Deficiency: Unmasking Tel Aviv’s Vitamin D Paradox

 Autoimmune disease – vitamin D is a part of the puzzle which reduces the incidence of autoimmune diseases.

 At our clinic, during the COVID-19 pandemic, we strongly advised a significant dose of daily vitamin D as well as vitamin K2 and zinc to attempt to mitigate the virus’s effect on the body.
 While, at the time we did not know if it would help, there was a lot of suggestive evidence that it may and plenty of evidence of no harm.
-Out of thousands of patients who were seen at our clinic over those 2 years and beyond, none were hospitalised with the exception of one elderly patient who was released the next day.
-Since then, a lot of good quality research has shown that indeed, good levels of vitamin D prior, during and after infection with COVID 19, dramatically reduces the risks of severe illness and sequelae.
+Our patients generally did well over this period, but this is an uncontrolled clinical observation, not proof that any specific supplement prevented hospitalisation.
+Since then, a lot of good quality research has shown that indeed, good levels of vitamin D prior, during and after infection with COVID 19, may be associated with a lower risk of severe COVID-19, particularly in people who are already deficient.
+However, randomised-trial evidence is mixed and of low certainty, and bodies including Cochrane and the US NIH conclude there is not yet enough evidence to recommend vitamin D specifically to prevent or treat COVID-19.
+Maintaining healthy vitamin D levels is sensible for general health but is not a substitute for vaccination or medical care.

 Getting Enough Vitamin D